rsdoiel/antenna/archives/2025/planet_2025.24.md

 ---

-## All-Ireland SFC: Dublin face Cork, Down draw Galway
+## SFC: Dublin to face Cork on Saturday evening

 date: 2025-06-16, from: RTÉ News